HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

 ARRAYS
 40. Used to store same type of data
-41. In vectors the data will be stored in the form of row
+41. In vectors the data will be stored in the form of row  (by default it will be wire)
 42. In arrays size is defined after the array name
 43. In array each row of size 32 bit and it can be of reg ,integer, string (arrays forms column )
 -----> vector should always be of reg type